Trinity Palmetto Point Parish: Towns and villages

-The capital of the parish is the village of Trnity, home to the charming Trinity Anglican Church.
+The capital of the parish is the village of Trinity, home to Trinity Anglican Church.
 The largest village is Challengers, locally renowned as the first village founded on the island by newly freed former African enslaved peoples.
-Other villages include Mattingley, Camps, Hummingbird, West Farm, Boyd's and Stone Fort, also known as Bloody Point, home of the infamous Kalinago Genocide of 1626.
+Other villages include Mattingley, Camps, Hummingbird, West Farm, Boyd's and Stone Fort, also known as Bloody Point, site of the Kalinago Genocide of 1626.

 Economy

-Due to its close proximity to the capital city, Basseterre, yet away from the bustle, the parish has recently become a top-notch choice for the island's wealthy to reside, mainly in the high-price communities of Mattingley Heights, Hummingbird and West Farm.
-The main industry in the parish is uniquely that of education.
+Due to its close proximity to the capital city, Basseterre, the parish has recently become a choice for the island's wealthy to reside, mainly in the high-price communities of Mattingley Heights, Hummingbird, and West Farm.
+The main industry in the parish is education.
 The village of West Farm is home to three universities: The Robert Ross Nursing University, the University of Medicine and Health Sciences (St. Kitts), and the Ross University School of Veterinary Medicine.
 All were founded by American businessman Robert Ross, and the veterinary school was purchased by DeVry Education Group in 2003, which later changes names to Adtalem Global Education.
 The other main industry is tourism.
-The Trinity Inn, located in the village of Palmetto Point is a small complex of inexpensive flats.
+The Trinity Inn, located in the village of Palmetto Point is a small complex of flats.
 The Fairview Inn, nestled at the base of the mountains above the village of Boyd's was the island's first functioning hotel.